polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 Let {{$a, b \in \mathbb N$ and $b \ne 0$.
 Prove that $a \cdot b \ge a$}}.

 - strategy ::: Prove by induction.
-Use the defintion of $\ge$.
+Use the definition of $\ge$.

 1. base case ::: Without loss of generality, fix $a \in \mathbb N$.
 When $b = 1$. then $$a \cdot b = a \cdot 1 = a \cdot S(0) = a + a \cdot 0 = a + 0 = a$$.
 Thus the theorem is proved when $b = 1$.
 2. induction ::: Assume $a \cdot b \ge a$ for some $b \in \mathbb N_{\ne 0}$.
 Consider $S(b)$: $$\begin{aligned} a \cdot S(b) & = a + a \cdot b \\ & \ge a \cdot b && \text{definition of }\ge \\ & \ge a && \text{transitivity of }\ge \end{aligned}$$.
 Thus if the theorem is true for $b$, then it is also true for $S(b)$.
 By induction, the theorem is true for all $b \in \mathbb N_{\ne 0}$.